Women in computing: 1990s

 Game designer Brenda Laurel started working at Interval Research in 1992, and began to think about the differences in the way girls and boys experienced playing video games.
 After interviewing around 1,000 children and 500 adults, she determined that games weren't designed with girls' interests in mind.
 The girls she spoke with wanted more games with open worlds and characters they could interact with.
 Her research led to Interval Research giving Laurel's research team their own company in 1996, Purple Moon.
 Also in 1996, Mattel's game, Barbie Fashion Designer, became the first best-selling game for girls.
 Purple Moon's first two games based on a character called Rockett, made it to the 100 best-selling games in the years they were released.
 In 1999, Mattel bought out Purple Moon.

-Jaime Levy created the one of the first e-Zines in the early 1990s, starting with CyberRag, which included articles, games and animations loaded onto diskettes that anyone with a Mac could access.
+Jaime Levy created one of the first e-Zines in the early 1990s, starting with CyberRag, which included articles, games and animations loaded onto diskettes that anyone with a Mac could access.
 Later, she renamed the zine to Electronic Hollywood.
 Billy Idol commissioned Levy to create a disk for his album, Cyberpunk.
 She was hired to be the creative director of the online magazine, Word, in 1995.

 Cyberfeminists, VNS Matrix, made up of Josephine Starrs, Juliane Pierce, Francesca da Rimini and Virginia Barratt, created art in the early 1990s linking computer technology and women's bodies.
 In 1997, there was a gathering of cyberfeminists in Kassel, called the First Cyberfeminist International.

 In China, Hu Qiheng, was the leader of the team who installed the first TCP/IP connection for China, connecting to the Internet on April 20, 1994.
 In 1995, Rosemary Candlin went to write software for CERN in Geneva.
 In the early 1990s, Nancy Hafkin was an important figure in working with the Association for Progressive Communications (APC) in enabling email connections in 10 African countries.
 Starting in 1999, Anne-Marie Eklund Löwinder began to work with Domain Name System Security Extensions (DNSSEC) in Sweden.
 She later made sure that the domain, .se, was the world's first top level domain name to be signed with DNSSEC.

 In the late 1990s, research by Jane Margolis led Carnegie Mellon to try to correct the male-female imbalance in computer science.